-Charles F. Morris was born in 1922 to Daniel and Edith Morris who lived in Malvern.
+Charles F. Morris was born on December 17, 1922 to Daniel and Edith Morris who lived in Malvern.
 He was the second of five children.

 Charles graduated from the Tredyffrin Easttown High School in 1940.
 He was in the model airplane club and All-State orchestra.